Emerging Europe’s greatest scams

 A year later, another court in Kazakhstan sentenced Ablyazov to life in prison in absentia following his conviction for orchestrating the murder of ex-head of BTA Bank Yerlan Tatishev.
 Ablyazov is accused of hiring Muratkhan Tokmadi in 2004 to assassinate Tatishev to gain control over the bank.
 According to the special inter-district court of Jambyl region, businessman Tokmadi shot Tatishev on December 19, 2004.
 Ablyazov was elected as the chairman of the bank’s board of directors after Tatishev’s death.

-Ablyazov initially fled Kazakhstan for the UK where he was granted political asylum.
+Ablyazov initially fled Kazakhstan to the UK, where he was granted political asylum.
 After a British court issued an order to arrest him for contempt of court, he then fled to France, where he is last known to have resided until now.
 He has reportedly recently been denied refugee status in France, according to reports by local Kazakh news agency KazTAG.
 It is unclear what the removal of the refugee status would mean for his future.

 2010s